reflex-mev/reflex/website/docs/security.md

 ### 🛡️ Failsafe Architecture: Zero Impact on User Transactions

-**Critical Safety Guarantee**: Reflex Protocol is designed with comprehensive failsafe mechanisms that ensure **zero impact on user transactions and funds** under all circumstances.
+**Critical Safety Guarantee**: Reflex is designed with comprehensive failsafe mechanisms that ensure **zero impact on user transactions and funds** under all circumstances.

 #### Try-Catch Protection for All MEV Operations